SmartParkingMaua/embarcado/README.md

 Feel free to change the code in order to make it runnable with your ends.

-Having everything set up, go to ``SmartParkingMaua`` folder and execute the following commands in different terminals:
+Having everything set up, go to ``embarcado`` folder and execute the following commands in different terminals:

 ```
 python3 captureImg.py
 python3 classifyImg.py